OctaNebula/return-oof-sound/readme.md

 I personally wouldn't bother self building it because i don't think it's worth the effort, but if you really want to, here's how you can do it:

-As with any other python program, you can build the `installer.py` file into an executable using [pyinstaller](https://www.pyinstaller.org/).
+As with any other python program, you can build the `installer-noexe.py` (you can also use `installer.py` but that makes the program use the exe file, which kinda ruins the whole point) file into an executable using [pyinstaller](https://www.pyinstaller.org/).
 You can also run it through VSCode with administrator privileges (otherwise it won't work).

 ````bash